COMMON CRM System Issues

 My role

 I help the client team identify every source of contact creation in the environment and assess the governance controls at each source.
-I work with Data Stewards and IT owners to design governance mechanisms that can be enforced: required fields, validation rules, duplicate checks, and source-specific controls.
+I work with Data Stewards and IT owners to design governance mechanisms that can be enforced: required fields, validation rules, effective duplicate checks, and source-specific controls.
 I also help the team identify and design the cleanup program and consider its downstream impacts and data throughput rates.
-At Oracle I managed a contact database that, at its maximum, contained twenty-five million records, for over eleven years, bringing the duplicate rate to approximately half a percent and maintaining it there.
+At Oracle I managed a contact database that, at its maximum, contained twenty-five million records, I performed this role for over eleven years, bringing the duplicate rate to approximately half a percent and maintaining it there (For context, that’s 125k duplicates in a data set of 25 million records).
 That is the standard this work is designed to achieve.
+Today AI is providing a much more robust way to analyze and find bad records, however, knowing what AI can and should do and how quickly it can be done are very important in the design of an effective clean up.

 Systems That Have Drifted